sharadalt/sharadalt.github.io/about.md

 In addition to development, I have done system integration, system test, automation and sustain engineering jobs.
 </p>
 <p>
-After playing all the software roles in telecom field, I felt I need to get into a field which makes me feel more creative and passionate about my job.
+After playing all the software roles in telecom field, I felt I need to get into a field which continues to make me feel creative and passionate about my job and also gives opportunity to learn new technologies.
 That is when I decided to get into web technologies.
 I took training in this to be able to do I want to do.
 I am excited for having made my portfolio public.
 Though it might seem like a small thing, for me it is a milestone.
 After I started doing projects in this area, I felt the need to know Data analytics, So I got a certification in Data base and Data Analytics.
 Now I feel I am equipped enough to explore this arena.
 I love what I am doing now.
 </p>
 <p>
 Web technologies is vast, there is lot to learn.
 I like to try out new stuff.
 When I am not doing that, I like teaching kids.
 I have learned Indian classical music and Indian classical dance for few years.
 I experiment with cooking.